jerrinot/guardian/README.md

 Each allocation gets a guard page.
 Overflows hit the guard page and trigger SIGSEGV with diagnostic output.

-Freed memory goes to quarantine: instead of releasing immediately, mguard marks it inaccessible and holds it in a ring buffer.
+Freed memory goes to quarantine: instead of releasing immediately, mguard marks it with MADV_GUARD and holds it in a ring buffer.
 If your program accesses freed memory, it crashes with "Use-after-free detected".
-Without quarantine, freed memory gets reused immediately and bugs go unnoticed.
-Old entries are released when quarantine fills up (default 64MB).
+Quarantined memory uses no physical RAM (only virtual address space), so the default 1M entries is essentially free.

 ## License